robinoldman/bike-site/README.md

 During testing I realised that not all of the game was visible during the mobile view.
 I changed the breakpoint and the size of the font as well as the size of the refresh button.

-I also realised that the font was far to small for the desktop view and changed the size for a desktop.
+I also realised that the font was far too small for the desktop view and changed the size for a desktop.

 During the javascript validation I realised that I had not changed a function that I had renamed.
 I gave the function the appropriate name